 - DBE Directories and Census Data Method DBE directories of Illinois USDOT recipients are consolidated into the Illinois Unified Certification Program (IL UCP) database.
 The IL UCP is a "one-stop" certification process for DBEs and includes five local USDOT-funded agencies, including IDOT, City of Chicago, Chicago Transit Authority, Metra, and Pace.
 Using the IL UCP database to determine DBE availability is limited to USDOT-certified businesses; however, USDOT Tips requires including businesses that are not certified, but are potential DBEs, to determine availability.
 The website for the United States Bureau of the Census (census.gov) was also a resource for data collection as pertaining to the North American Industry Classification System (NAICS) code of Illinois businesses.4 - Alternative Method(s) Alternative methods may be used to determine a base figure for the overall goal.
 Any methodology used to determine a base figure must be based on demonstrable evidence of the local market conditions and be designed to ultimately attain a goal that is related to the relative availability of DBEs and potential DBEs in the recipient's market area.
 The alternative method provides the most flexibility, but it is also subject to a higher level of scrutiny.
-Aside from the IL UCP database and Bureau of the Census website mentioned earlier, the other databases used to obtain information needed for these determinations included: - IDOT's Integrated Disadvantaged Business Enterprises database (IDBE) which lists the awarded amounts, final amounts, goal amounts, contractors utilized, and their corresponding NAICS codes on construction contracts. - The United States Office of Personnel Management's website, which listed all recipients of Paycheck Protection Program (PPP) loans by state (https://www.federalpay.org/paycheck-protection-program).
-The PPP database aids in matching Illinois DBE firms with their appropriate NAICS codes that are shown in Tables 3 and 4.
+Aside from the IL UCP database and Bureau of the Census website mentioned earlier, the other databases and sources used to obtain information needed for these determinations included: - IDOT's Integrated Disadvantaged Business Enterprises database (IDBE) which lists the awarded amounts, final amounts, goal amounts, contractors utilized, and their corresponding NAICS codes on construction contracts. - A contract data overview as part of a disparity study draft was provided by Colette Holt & Associates (CHA) in 2024.
+CHA was retained by IDOT to perform a disparity study of its contracts by the FAA and other operating authorities.
+This study will examine contracts for FFY 2017-2021.